No trees were harmed in the making of this toilet paper.

 Feature image courtesy of wherewerewe91

-Editor’s note: Originally published on March 1, 2011, this article was updated and extended in September 2018 by Taylor Ratcliffe.
+Editor’s note: Originally published on March 1, 2011, this article was updated to replace broken links in October 2020.